-Flight Lieutenant Collins was from Leigh-On-Sea and studied at Southend Art College, before winning a scholarship for the Royal Academy of Arts.
+At some point, the Collins family moved to Leigh-On-Sea and Dennis studied at Southend Art College, before winning a scholarship for the Royal Academy of Arts.
 However, his ambition to fly saw him enter the Royal Air Force in 1938.
 He was the sports officer at Kenley and was an enthusiastic runner.

-Here is a report on the crash from Croydon Advertiser, Friday 21st April, 1939:
+Here is a report on the collision which killed F/Lt.
+Dennis Collins and P/O Frank Stiven, from Croydon Advertiser, Friday 21st April, 1939:

 PLANES COLLIDE IN MID-AIR.

 BLAZING WRECKAGE IN HOSPITAL GROUNDS.

 Two R.A.F. pilots, one of them a young Beckenham man, were killed on Tuesday night when their machines collided in mid-air above Kenley Aerodrome and fell to the ground at Caterham some miles away.
 One of the airplanes burst into flames on striking the ground and the other buried itself in the garden of a house several hundred yards away.
 Both planes narrowly missed striking houses.